yoyz/picoloop/README.md

 - c : introduce a SELECT+RIGHT|LEFT to speed up reduce the tempo on the main menu a little like elektron box

 V0.75abcdef:
+- introduce mmc start message there was only the mmc_stop handled
 - remove a lot of duplicate code in XXXUserInterface, because it was really needed
 - a add the resid engine
 - b export DUMP_AUDIO=1 now export a wav file